Luxshan2000/movie_recommendation_project/README.md

 ## Overview

-This is a project for learning H2O Wave.
 Users can search movie names and get released year, rating, and actor names and can see a predicted rating of actors for next year by using a trained model with H2O AutoML.

 ## Folder Structure